willfaught/paige/README.md

 ## Design

-Page metadata is embedded automatically.
-Author is the site author.
-Description is the site description.
-Keywords is a union of the page's keywords, tags, and categories.
-There are special affordances for Facebook and Twitter sharing.
+HTML metadata is embedded automatically.
+The HTML author is the site author.
+The HTML description is the page description.
+The HTML keywords is a sorted union of the page keywords, tags, and categories.
+Enhanced Facebook and Twitter sharing is enabled.
 Google Analytics is included at the bottom of the body, if configured.
 You must create favicons yourself.

 The page title is the page's title, followed by a mid dot, followed by the site title.
 If one is missing, the other is used without the mid